isomerpages/moe-ast-moehc/_school-histories/Schools/Rosyth School.md

 In 2001, the school relocated to its present premises at Serangoon North Avenue 4.
 Rosyth’s new building was officially opened the following year.

 In 2005, the school celebrated its 50th anniversary.
-In 2016, the school celebrated its 60th anniversary.
+In 2016, the school celebrated its 60th anniversary.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

 Rosyth School was accorded the Applied Learning Programme, ‘Augmenting Science Learning through Innovation’, and the Learning for Life Programme, ‘Aesthetics Integration@Rosyth’.